 It’s Sunday, January 18.
 Sunday is market day–a perfect day to see everyday dress and a glimpse of what the week would hold.
 Community life stems around market days and church activities.
 So visiting Zinacantán and then Chamula, highlighted the elements of dress and a closer inspection to its various parts.
 Note about photos: Most people did not want their photos taken so my images are usually taken from the side or from behind them.
 It’s strictly forbidden inside churches.
 Besides, the churches are pretty dark inside, the air filled with incense smoke, and packed with people in various forms of prayers and rituals.

 Daily wear for Chamulan women consists of a satin blouse with an embroidered yoke over which a machine-knit sweater is worn; a heavy black wool skirt, handwoven on a backstrap loom, secured around the waist with a handwoven belt; and topped off with a rebozo worn on the head while they are in intense sunlight.

 Zinacantán dress celebrates the flowers that surround them and that they grow in acre upon acre of greenhouses.
 Flowers are key to their economy and are part of every celebration.
 So naturally, why wouldn’t their clothes be covered with them too?

 The unique characteristics are displayed in the two churches as well.
 San Juan Chamula is “quieter” with evergreens playing a larger presence in decor and ritual.
 San Lorenzo Zinacantan is resplendent in flowers.

-I have more to share in future weeks, but get ahead of me by reading Maya Threads available in the ClothRoads store.
+I have more to share in future weeks, but get ahead of me by reading Maya Threads.
 It will give you a richness beyond armchair traveling.